 What is the structure of a dialectic essay?

-The structure of dialectic essays reminds a basic 5-paragraph essay: it consists of an introduction, where you present your argumentative thesis, a body of 3 parts, and a conclusion.
-So, let’s take a look at each part of dialectic essay and try to explain how to organize it properly.
+It reminds a standard 5-paragraph essay, which consists of an introduction, where you present your argumentative thesis, a body of three parts, and a conclusion.

 Introduction (a thesis itself)